-After selected 120 mg of arfolitixorin/m² as a continued study dose, the study was expanded with an additional treatment group of 11 patients treated with the dosing regimen, arfolitixorin in combination with 5-FU, oxaliplatin and bevacizumab, which is now used in the enrolling AGENT study.
-Patient data from these 11 patients showed a positive safety profile for the treatment regimen, which was a requirement from the FDA to initiate the global phase 3 study, AGENT.
+After selected 120 mg of arfolitixorin/m² as a recommended study dose (RP2D), the study was expanded with an additional treatment group of 11 patients treated with the dosing regimen, arfolitixorin in combination with 5-FU, oxaliplatin and bevacizumab, which is now used in the enrolling AGENT study.
+Patient data from these 11 patients showed a positive safety profile for the treatment regimen, which was a requirement from the FDA to initiate the global phase III study, AGENT.

-Isofol has since started two additional treatment groups to generate more safety and efficacy data.
-The goal was to recruit at least 40 mCRC patients in the first line treatment (initial treatment), who for at least 8 weeks receive treatment with arfolitixorin in combination with 5-FU and oxaliplatin or in combination with 5-FU and irinotecan.
-Patients are evaluated for safety and efficacy by measuring side effects and tumor shrinkage.
+Isofol started in 2018 two additional treatment groups (safety extension cohort I and II) to generate more safety and efficacy data.
+The goal was to recruit at least 40 mCRC patients in the first line treatment (initial treatment), who for at least 8 weeks received treatment with arfolitixorin in combination with 5-FU and oxaliplatin or in combination with 5-FU and irinotecan.
+Patients were evaluated for safety and efficacy by measuring side effects and tumor shrinkage.

-In total, 105 patients were totally randomized in the study.
+The completion of the 005-study was announced in January 2020.
+In total, 105 patients were included in the study.